NOAA-CSL/MELODIES-MONET/docs/appendix/yaml.rst

 Generalizing this to include other surface observations is under development.

 **filename:**  The file directory location and name.
 These observations need to be preprocessed prior to incorporating them into MELODIES MONET.
+Shell variables prefixed with the $ symbol, such as $HOME, will be expanded.
 See :doc:`../tutorial/downloading_obs` for more details.

 **obs_type:** The observation type.
 Options are: "pt_sfc" or point surface.
 Adding options for Aircraft and Satellite observations are under development.